jimick/tihana-tamindzic/projects/index.md

 napokon prođete cjelovitu, temeljitu i navjažnije motivirajuću obuku.

-## OUTWARD BeaTS
-Basic Trainer Skills
+## OUTWARD BeaTS: Basic Trainer Skills

 Outward BeaTS is designed for the ones interested in finally stating: “I have Basic Trainer Skills, I know they work and I`m not afraid to use them!”
 To top it all off a 2 day kayaking expedition as an outdoor education element is included in the training.